Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

 Reporting issues with approved verifiers

-If you are an approved verifier, an approved manufacturer, a notified body or an inspector of weights and measures and have concerns about the way a piece of equipment was verified or conformity assessed by another organisation or the supporting processes, you can inform OPS&S by e-mailing information using the link below.
+If you are an approved verifier, an approved manufacturer, a notified body or an inspector of weights and measures and have concerns about the way a piece of equipment was verified or conformity assessed by another organisation or the supporting processes, you can inform Safety & Standards by e-mailing information using the link below.

 This reporting mechanism is not intended to deal with random errors relating to the accuracy of a single piece of equipment.
 Its purposes are to highlight systematic problems with quality systems and their associated processes, and to collect evidence to inform market surveillance.